Naming and Referencing Containers, Blobs, and Metadata

 Metadata for a container or blob resource is stored as name-value pairs associated with the resource.
 Metadata names must adhere to the naming rules for C# identifiers.

 Note that metadata names preserve the case with which they were created, but are case-insensitive when set or read.
 If two or more metadata headers with the same name are submitted for a resource, the Blob service returns status code 400 (Bad Request).

 Each resource has a corresponding base URI, which refers to the resource itself.

 For the storage account, the base URI includes the name of the account only:

 For a container, the base URI includes the name of the account and the name of the container:

 For a blob, the base URI includes the name of the account, the name of the container, and the name of the blob:

 A storage account may have a root container, a default container that can be omitted from the URI.
 A blob in the root container can be referenced without naming the container, or the root container can be explicitly referenced by its name (

 $root).
-See Working with the Root Container for more information.
+See Working with the Root Container (REST API) for more information.
 The following URIs both refer to a blob in the root container: